-The same rule also applies to students who are enrolled continuously in the same district and charter school (IDAPA 08.02.03.112.05.d.ii.), and in a public school within Idaho (IDAPA 08.02.03.112.05.d.iii.).
-As a result, a student receives three different continuous enrollment statuses: school-level, district/charter school-level, and state-level.
+The same rule also applies to students who are enrolled continuously in the same district and charter school (), and in a public school within Idaho ().
+As a result, a student receives three different continuous enrollment statuses: school-level, district/charter school-level, and statelevel.
 These statuses may be the same or different for the same student, depending on each student's situation.

 Typically, a student gets a break in the enrollment record when exiting a school.
-However, for the purpose of calculating the continuous enrollment status, the SDE treats multiple enrollment records with no break or short break(s) of three days or fewer as one continuous enrollment record for the corresponding reporting levels (school, district/charter school, and state), regardless of the exit reason(s).
-For example, if a student transfers from school A to school B over a weekend, the student has two, school-level enrollment records: one at school A and another at school B. If both school A and school B are in the same district or charter school, the SDE considers the student has one district/charter school-level enrollment record with a short break of three days or fewer during the transition.
+However, for the purpose of calculating the continuous enrollment status, the Department treats multiple enrollment records with no break or short break(s) of three days or fewer as one continuous enrollment record for the corresponding reporting levels (school, district/charter school, and state), regardless of the exit reason(s).
+For example, if a student transfers from school A to school B over a weekend, the student has two school-level enrollment records: one at school A and another at school B. If both school A and school B are in the same district or charter school, the Department considers the student has one district/charter school-level enrollment record with a short break of three days or fewer during the transition.

-The SDE uses the following procedures to calculate the continuous enrollment status for each student and reporting level (school, district/charter school, and state):
+The Department uses the following procedures to calculate the continuous enrollment status for each student and reporting level (school, district/charter school, and state):

-1. First, identify each student's initial enrollment record for the 2022-23 school year.
+1. First, identify each student's initial enrollment record for the 2023-24 school year.

 - 2. Then determine the first day of the school year for the school where the student was initially enrolled.
 The first day of the school year for a school is the first day for which the district or charter school submits attendance for that school in its October ISEE file. - 3.
 Add 56 calendar days to the date determined in Step 2.
-The resulting date is the cut-off date. - 4.
-If the student's enrollment record that contains the test submission date also contains the cut-off date, the SDE considers the student to be continuously enrolled for the corresponding reporting level.
+The resulting date is the cut-off date. - If the student's enrollment record that contains the test submission date also contains the cut-off date, the Department considers the student to be continuously enrolled for the corresponding reporting level.